priyanshu4705/priyanshu4705/readme.md

 ### Currently Learning

-    - ReactJS with Firebase
+    - Core computer Science subjects
-    - Focusing on my collage studies
+    - Backend with python and java

 ## Connect with me